Tuesday, October 29, 2024

 Bebe has a wonderful handle on putting melodious piano in front of his bass and drums/brushes background.
 And sometimes, the bass and drums remain silent, and I’m perfectly fine with that.
 At times when I’m listening to those solo piano tunes, I feel like I’m back in the 1990s when I “discovered” New Age piano on the Windham Hill and Narada record labels.

-I was so bowled over by this delightful music, that I dropped Søren a note telling him so, and after a few days, he answered my email to thank me and added a personal note.
-So I went through the whole process that buyers go through when reaching out to artists through their teaser ads, and I can attest that at least in Søren’s case, the artist is true to his/her word about establishing a personal rapport with the listening public.
+I was so bowled over by the trio’s catalog of albums that I dropped Søren a note telling him so, and after a few days, he answered my email to thank me and added a personal note.
+So there you are: I went through the whole process that buyers go through when reaching out to artists through their teaser ads, and I can attest that at least in Søren’s case, the artist is true to his/her word about establishing a personal rapport with the listening public.

 On Thursday — just yesterday — an excited Bebe sent an email to people on his group list to inform us that he had just learned that he had been nominated for his first Danish Music Awards in the category of Jazz Composer of the Year for the 2023 album Here Now.
 A winner will be announced Dec.
 9.